top of page

 Heat the oil in a large pot and fry the pine nuts for 20 seconds.
 Add the shallots and turn the heat down to low.
 Sauté till the shallots are very soft but have not taken on any colour.

-Add the zucchini, capers, sun-dried tomatoes, lemon/lime zest, salt, and pepper and cook until just beginning to get soft.
-You still want the zucchini to bite like the al dante pasta.
+Add the zucchini, capers, sun-dried tomatoes, lemon zest, salt, and pepper, and cook until just beginning to soften.
+You still want the zucchini to have a bite like the al dente pasta.

-Add the lemon/lime juice taste for salt and tartness and adjust as needed.
+Add the lemon/lime juice to taste for salt and tartness and adjust as needed.

 • Facebook